-Sections 30.4-30.5 describe the individual components of a type system as written using the Checker Framework:
+Sections 30.4-30.8 describe the individual components of a type system as written using the Checker Framework:

 - 30.4 Type qualifiers and hierarchy.
-You define the annotations for the type system and the subtyping relationships among qualified types (for instance, that @NonNull Object is a subtype of @Nullable Object). - 30.5 Interface to the compiler.
+You define the annotations for the type system and the subtyping relationships among qualified types (for instance, @NonNull Object is a subtype of @Nullable Object).
+This is also where you specify the default annotation that applies whenever the programmer wrote no annotation and no implicit annotation applies. - 30.5 Interface to the compiler.
 The compiler interface indicates which annotations are part of the type system, which command-line options and @SuppressWarnings annotations the checker recognizes, etc. - 30.6 Type rules.
 You specify the type system semantics (type rules), violation of which yields a type error.
-A type system has two types of rules. - Subtyping rules related to the type hierarchy, such as that every assignment satisfies a subtyping relationship.
+A type system has two types of rules. - Subtyping rules related to the type hierarchy, such as that in every assignment, the type of the right-hand-side is a subtype of the type of the left-hand-side.
 Your checker automatically inherits these subtyping rules from the Base Checker (Chapter 22), so there is nothing for you to do. - Additional rules that are specific to your particular checker.
 For example, in the Nullness type system, only references whose type is @NonNull may be dereferenced.
 You write these additional rules yourself. - 30.7 Type introduction rules.
 For some types and expressions, a qualifier should be treated as implicitly present even if a programmer did not explicitly write it.
 For example, in the Nullness type system every literal other than null has a @NonNull type.
 Examples of literals include "some string" and java.util.Date.class. - 30.8 Dataflow rules.
 These optional rules enhance flow-sensitive type qualifier inference (also known as local variable type inference).